pearfalse/catamaran/README.md

 - Create a folder to hold your CA info, which this readme will refer to as the _database folder_.
 Do not make this a subfolder of the Catamaran scripts folder.
 - Copy `examples/catamaran.conf.sh` to your database folder (keep the name the same) and adjust it according to your needs.
+- Run `catamaran generate-openssl-config` to place an `openssl.cnf` file in your database folder.
+This reflects your Catamaran config, and you should re-run this command after every config change.

 I don't recommend manually changing `openssl.cnf` after it's created; this is an easy way to make load-bearing alterations that get accidentally lost forever.